kevinhikaruevans/kevinhikaruevans.github.io/_posts/2024-01-21-esp-ten-bit-serial.md

 ---

-I was working on a device that appears to use a bidirectional 10-bit serial interface at exactly 100 kHz.
+Recently, I was working on integrating with a device that appears to use a bidirectional 10-bit serial interface at exactly 100 kHz.
 The manufacturer does not give _any_ information on their proprietary format, so I guess I'll have to hack something together.
-This was originally for a client, but we ended up not going this route and ended up completely bypassing the device's PS/PL (and opted for analog stuff).

 To begin, the master initiates the sequence by sending several 10-bit frames and slaves respond by driving the line low and responding with their own packets.
 On my logic analyzer, it looks something like this:

 ![10 bit serial screenshot](/assets/images/2024-01-25-bits.png)

 Unfortunately, I don't own anything that natively supports 10-bit serial.
-All of my chips only support up to 8-bit and one even supports 9-bit (addressed) serial!
+All of my chips only support up to 8-bit and one even supports 9-bit (addressed) serial.

-Ideally, I would like to use an ESP32-S3, mostly because I have a ton of them around and I'm fairly familiar with ESP-IDF.
+Ideally, I would like to use an ESP32-S3, mostly because I've been working with ESP-IDF lately and find it good enough for a project like this.

 ### Attempt 1: Bitbanging serial